-Time riped to get benefits of CPEC: Ahsan Iqbal
+Time ripe to get benefit as CPEC making tremendous progress: Ahsan

 He said as a developing country, Pakistan needed to harness

-its human and natural resources and added Pakistan needed to make
+its human and natural resources.
+It needed to make speedy progress

-speedy progress by enhancing cooperation.
+by enhancing cooperation.

 He said the future belonged to those who blended science with